 - Make time for meals.
 Deficiency of essential nutrients can have a deleterious effect on memory and cognitive ability.

-Hopefully, this blog will help you practice effective time management and make you a productive researcher.
+Hopefully, this article will help you practice effective time management and make you a productive researcher.

 Would you like to add any other useful tip?
 Let us know in the comments section below.